-What is the ISDN switch-off?
+What is the ISDN switch off?

 This is because the ISDN line and PSTN line technology is dated and has high maintenance costs.
 Migrating to a full fibre network will allow Openreach to concentrate on improving network features rather than maintaining legacy technologies.

-How to prepare for the ISDN switch-off?
+How to prepare for the switch off?

-Speak to our experienced team about the benefits of IP telephony and suitable migration paths.
+Speak to our experienced team about the benefits of IP telephony hosted VoIP services and suitable migration paths.

-How do I know if my business is ready for the digital switch-off?
+How do I know if my business is ready for the digital switch off?

 Why the digital switch off is an opportunity

 Choosing Silverline means you’re not stuck with a limited capacity system if your business grows.
 As your business expands and you employ more staff, all you need to do is buy additional licenses.
 Silverline gives you the ability to have single lines or a multi line system for your business.

 Many businesses now employ staff in more than one location and remote working is becoming more popular within modern organisations.
 Traditional phone systems can be costly and time consuming to set up across multiple locations and to enable remote worker access.
 With Silverline, none of these restrictions apply as the service is provided over the internet.

-Silverline dramatically reduces the cost of many phone system enhancements that were previously too expensive or unobtainable for many small and medium-sized businesses.
+Silverline reduces the cost of many phone system enhancements that were too expensive or unobtainable for many small and medium-sized businesses.
 With Silverline, call recording, on-hold marketing, CRM integration and many more features can be added by businesses of any size at an affordable rate.